How can Body Protective Complex-157 or BPC-157 help your body heal faster? Learn more about this peptide below.

 It may even be more potent when combined with other forms of treatment.
 These include the autologous implantation of the cortical bone or bone marrow.

 How Is BPC-157 Taken and What Are Common Doses?

-Medical professionals usually injected the peptide directly into muscles or subcutaneously into fat.
+Medical professionals usually injected the peptide directly into muscles or subcutaneously (subcutaneous injection) into fat.
 Most research studies in rodents were conducted with BPC-157 injections.

-On the other hand, the remainder of the studies used orally-administered supplements.
+On the other hand, the remainder of the studies used BPC-157 orally administered supplements.

-Body complex pills are also available in pill form.
-Studies have also shown that the peptide can last for up to 24 hours in stomach acid.
+Body Protective Complex supplements are also available in pill form.
+Studies have also shown the peptide can last for up to 24 hours in stomach acid.

 Check out this BPC-157 review from Anabolic How To:

 It can also potentially improve healing after surgery.
-It is better taken in the form of oral supplements with proper medical guidance.
+To maximize its benefits, it is better taken in the form of oral supplements with proper medical guidance.